 7. Koloa Landing Resort at Poipu, Autograph Collection

-There are 3 pools, including the Main Pool and the Lagoon Pool and every villa is luxurious with spacious lanais, plush bedding and either a full kitchen or kitchenette.
+There are 3 pools, including the Main Pool and the Lagoon Pool and every villa is luxurious with spacious lanais, plush bedding, and either a full kitchen or kitchenette.
 But the lack of a beach within walking distance makes this hotel one of the worst Marriott Bonvoy redemptions and choices on the islands.
 Surely the beach is why you go to Hawaii?
-Also in the negative column for this resort is the resort fee of $32/night, plus there’s a “GE Tax 4.166%”.
+Also in the negative column for this resort is the resort fee of $32 USD per night, plus there’s a “GE Tax 4.166%”.

 8. Sheraton Maui Resort & Spa, Maui

-Sheraton Maui Resort & Spa on Kaanapali Beach, Lahaina Maui, a category 6 property and starts at 50,000 Bonvoy points per night or $378 per night.
-While Kaanapali Beach is not such a sophisticated resort as Wailea and Kapalua, the Sheraton is right on top of the beach and there is great snorkelling.
-The Ritz Carlton, by comparison, is set back away from or above the beach.
+Sheraton Maui Resort & Spa on Kaanapali Beach, Lahaina Maui, a category 6 property and starts at 50,000 Bonvoy points per night or $378 USD per night.
+While Kaanapali Beach is not such a sophisticated resort as Wailea and Kapalua, the Sheraton is right on top of the beach and there is great snorkeling.
+The Ritz-Carlton, by comparison, is set back away from or above the beach.
 This Sheraton is right on the beach with a great club lounge.

 9. Royal Hawaiian, a Luxury Collection Resort, Waikiki

 The Royal Hawaiian is the main Luxury Collection property in Waikiki, Honolulu, Hawaii.
 We think it is one of the best luxury hotels in Hawaii and definitely in the top two best Marriott Bonvoy hotels in Waikiki.
 It is also fairly priced at $380 USD per night.